rune-labs/runeq-python/docs/pages/quickstart.rst

         print('')

-:class:`~runeq.resources.patient.get_all_patients` returns a :class:`~runeq.resources.patient.PatientSet`,
+:class:`~runeq.resources.patient.get_all_patients` returns a :class:`~runeq.resources.patient.PatientSet`.
-which can be serialized as a list of dictionaries, e.g. to save the metadata to a file:
+This object can be serialized as a list of dictionaries, e.g. to save the metadata to a file:

 .. code-block:: python